 If both conventional and trunked applications are applied, strap the encryption keys for trunking on a per-talkgroup, or announcement-group basis.
 Also, a different key can be strapped to other features such as dynamic regrouping, failsoft, or emergency talkgroup.
+You can have operator-selectable key erasure.

-Erasing Encryption Keys‡
+Erasing Encryption Keys